joaomelo/auth-mech/README.md

 # Auth-mech

-Complements Firebase auth with opinionated approaches to observation of auth state changes, treat email verification as default and fuse user data from auth with an arbitrary collection in Firestore.
+Complements Firebase auth with opinionated approaches to state change observation, treat email verification as default, and fuse user data from the auth engine and an arbitrary Firestore collection.

-## Motivation
+# Motivation

-[Firebase](https://firebase.google.com/) is awesome.
-It makes easier for solo developers and small teams to build software with agility.
-One of its main conveniences is the authentication module.
-You can check everything about it [here](https://firebase.google.com/docs/auth).
+[Firebase](https://firebase.google.com/) gives agility to solo developers and small teams.
+One of its main conveniences is the [authentication module](https://firebase.google.com/docs/auth).

-After a few times building login UI with Firebase auth, I found myself repeating code to wrap or complement Firebase auth features.
-I decided to write this library to improve reusability and reduce bugs mainly to these use cases:
+After a few times building login UI with Firebase auth, I found myself repeating code to wrap or complement its features.
+I decided to write this library to improve reusability and reduce bugs surrounding the following use cases.

+## Fuse Data with Firestore

+Firebase auth holds some user properties but is not the best of places to expand [storage of user preferences](https://firebase.google.com/docs/auth/users#user_properties).
+A nice alternative is to use a Firestore collection, but now you have to sync two datasets.
+Auth-mech abstracts a data fusion between the auth engine and a given Firestore collection.

-### General Observability of Authentication State.
+## Observability of Authentication State.

-Firebase auth offers a `onAuthStateChanged` method to observe state changes.
-But if you need to check on those from many points in app code you will need to implement some sort of central event architecture.
-You will need to create logic to transform the parameters values from onAuthStateChanged into status values.
-Is to given, for example, if the user is logged off or the auth engine didn't resolve the user yet.
+Firebase auth offers an `onAuthStateChanged` method to observe state changes.
+But if you need to check on that from many points, soon you will need to implement some event architecture to deal with subscriptions and transform context into actual status values.
+Auth-mech provides a `subscribe` method that will notify observers with updated status and user data.

-### Opinionated Security Measures
+## Opinionated Security Measures

-Although not enforced by Firebase, i find important to avoid abusing behavior from malicious users to aks for email verification on sign up and email changes.
-Auth-mech also demands re-authentication at every email and password changes.
+Although not enforced by Firebase, Auth-mech always asks for email verification on sign up and email updates.
+The library also demands re-authentication at every email and password change.

-### Auto Link to a Firestore collection

-*THIS FEATURE IS STILL IN DEVELOPMENT, DO NOT CONSIDER IT YET AS REASON TO USE THE LIBRARY.*

-Firebase auth is not the best of places to store user like preferences or profile.
-To do that you will need to create a collection in Firestore.
-Auth-mech takes the heavy lifting abstracting a fusion between the auth engine and the given collection.

 But code is the more eloquent way to explain all this.
 Let me show how to get started.

-## Getting Started
+# Getting Started

 Install with npm.

     npm install @joaomelo/auth-mech

-First, initialize firebase as usual then add an additional step to create an auth-mech instance.
-The AuthMech's constructor takes as only parameter a config object.
-The service property of that object is the place to pass the reference to the Firebase auth object.
-See:
+First, initialize firebase as usual then add an additional step to create an `AuthMech` instance.
+The `AuthMech` class constructor takes an options object as the only parameter.
+The service property of that object is the place to pass the reference to Firebase auth.
+Take a look:

 ``` js
 import * as firebase from 'firebase/app';